apnoorex/STARK_ML/README.md

 It is designed to partially mimic the functionality of the scikit-learn ML library and uses some of its function names and parameter names.

-The complete documentation for the library can be found at https://starkml.webflow.io/
+Complete documentation for the library can be found at https://starkml.webflow.io/

 References:
 -----------